congwenma/Play-Videos/README.md

 Skipping Jquery, React (not using any scala asset pipeline in this tutorial).

 # Start the app
 Seems to require manually running the files in `./sql` directory.
+Make sure to run the table create queries as the `playvideos` user

+> psql tasklist -U playvideos

+For the purpose of using time efficiently, skip v1-v3, and go to `http://localhost:9000/v5/index`

 # Notes